Ruby-Protocol/gitbook/mainnet-faqs/mainnet-faqs.md

 ### Error when using Transfer function? <a href="#error-when-using-transfer-function" id="error-when-using-transfer-function"></a>

-1. Confirm you have sufficient Raze BNB balance
+1. Confirm you have sufficient Ruby BNB balance
-2. Make sure the transfer amount is less than or equal to the amount of Raze BNB in your account, NOT the BNB balance in your MetaMask wallet
+2. Make sure the transfer amount is less than or equal to the amount of Ruby BNB in your account, NOT the BNB balance in your MetaMask wallet
-3. The recipient address must be a Raze Public Address, you can NOT transfer tokens to a MetaMask wallet
+3. The recipient address must be a Ruby Public Address, you can NOT transfer tokens to a MetaMask wallet
-   * Note: You cannot transfer tokens to your own Raze Public Address, doing so will cause an error
+   * Note: You cannot transfer tokens to your own Ruby Public Address, doing so will cause an error
    * See photo below for details&#x20;

 ### **Why can I not login to the Mainnet?** <a href="#why-can-i-not-login-to-the-mainnet" id="why-can-i-not-login-to-the-mainnet"></a>

-1. Please make sure you are inputting the correct Raze Private Key when logging in
+1. Please make sure you are inputting the correct Ruby Private Key when logging in
 2. Make sure your MetaMask wallet is set to the BSC-Mainnet Network

 ### How do I use the Transfer function if I do not know another Ruby Public Address? <a href="#how-do-i-use-the-transfer-function-if-i-do-not-know-another-ruby-public-address" id="how-do-i-use-the-transfer-function-if-i-do-not-know-another-ruby-public-address"></a>